Jack L. Strominger: Awards

 Strominger was the first recipient of the Selman A. Waksman Award in Microbiology in 1968.
 In 1969, Strominger received the Golden Plate Award of the American Academy of Achievement.
 Strominger was elected to the American Academy of Arts and Sciences in 1967.
 He was elected to the National Academy of Sciences in 1970, and the National Institute of Medicine in 1975.
 He was elected to the American Philosophical Society in 1994.
 In 1999, he received the Japan Prize.

 Personal life

 Strominger married Ann in 1951.
+She died in 2017.
 Their children are physicist Andrew Strominger, Ethan Strominger and Paul Strominger.